PeerHerholz/BIDSonym/README.rst

 			What algorithm should be used for pre-defacing brain extraction (outputs will be used in quality control).
   --bet_frac [BET_FRAC]
-			In case BET is used for pre-defacing brain extraction, rpovide a Frac value.
+			In case BET is used for pre-defacing brain extraction, provide a Frac value.

 Run it in participant level mode (for one participant):